Nine Emperor Gods Festival 2017

 Left altar: House the Buddha, for prayers of protection

-On the right side which was where the devotees will pray at next, it was for the Buddhisattva like the left side.
-It was also used for Confucius prayers and rituals and for the salvation of the deceased (超度 chao du).
+On the right side which was where the devotees will pray at next, it was for the Buddhisattvas like the left side.
+This corner was also used for Confucius prayers and rituals and for the salvation of the deceased (超度 chao du).

 Right altar: House the Buddha, for rituals to chao du (超度) the deceased souls were carried out here